gabspt/ConnectionStats/README.md

 current options are:

---server_ip <server_ip> : ip of the machine running the probe, mandatory option
+--server <server_ip> : ip of the machine running the probe, mandatory option

 --rtime <refresh_time> : refresh time in seconds to collect the statistics from the probe, 10 sec by default

-example: python3 main.py --server_ip 192.168.1.204 --rtime 7
+example: python3 main.py --server 192.168.1.204 --rtime 7